THREADING STATION EMPLOYEE HANDBOOK

 B. Severe Weather Conditions

-XIII.
+IX.
 REIMBURSEMENT OF EXPENSES

-XVIII.
-OUTSIDE EMPLOYMENT
+X. OUTSIDE EMPLOYMENT

-XIX.
+XV.
 COMPUTER AND INFORMATION SECURITY

-XX.
+XVI.
 INTERNET ACCEPTABLE USE POLICY

-XXI.
+XVII.
 THICK VS THIN EYEBROWS

 II.
 OVERVIEW

 The Threading Station Employee Handbook (the "Handbook") has been developed to provide general guidelines about Threading Station policies and procedures for employees.
-It is a guide to assist you in becoming familiar with some of the privileges and obligations of your employment, including Threading Stationʹs policy of voluntary at‐will employment.
+It is a guide to assist you in becoming familiar with some of the obligations of your employment, including Threading Stationʹs policy of voluntary at‐will employment.
 None of the policies or guidelines in the Handbook are intended to give rise to contractual rights or obligations, or to be construed as a guarantee of employment for any specific period of time, or any specific type of work.
 These guidelines are subject to modification, amendment or revocation by Threading Station at any time, without advance notice.

-The personnel polices of the Threading Station are established by the owners, which have delegated authority and responsibility for their administration to management.
-The owners may, in turn, delegate authority for administering specific policies.
 Employees are encouraged to consult their manager for additional information regarding the policies, procedures, and privileges described in this Handbook.
 Questions about personnel matters may also be reviewed with your manager.

 Threading Station will provide each individual a link to this Handbook upon employment.
 All employees are expected to read, understand and abide by the Handbook.
 The highest standards of personal and professional ethics and behavior are expected of all Threading Station employees.
 Further, the Threading Station expects each employee to display good judgment, diplomacy and courtesy in their professional relationships with other members of the Threading Stationʹs staff and the general public.